AdrianJSClark/aydsko-iracingdata/README.md

 Then simply use the `IDataClient` as before.

+# Versioning

+Ideally you should always use the latest version of the library that is available.
+This is because iRacing will sometimes introduce API changes during a release which make the old code incompatible.

+This library will use version numbers will be in the format:

+    [YY][SS].[R]

+Where:
+ - YY = two digit year
+ - SS = the iRacing season the library release was made in as a zero-padded number (i.e. 01, 02, 03, 04)
+ - R  = release number, which increments when changes are made although it may not be sequential

+Example:

+ - 2303.1 = changes compatible with iRacing 2023 Season 3 or later, and is release 1 during this season

 # Contributing

 Before you begin a contribution, please read and ensure you are comfortable with this project's [Code of Conduct](CODE_OF_CONDUCT.md).